ibm-cloud-docs/secrets-manager/iam-credentials.md

 When you set the `reuse_api_key` parameter true, the credentials that are generated for the secret can be reused until the secret expires.
 For more information, check out the [API reference](/apidocs/secrets-manager#create-secret).
 {: tip}

 A successful response returns the ID value of the secret, along with other metadata.
-For more information about the required and optional request parameters, see [Create a secret](/apidocs/secrets-manager#create-secret){: external}.
+For more information about the required and optional request parameters, check out the [API reference](/apidocs/secrets-manager#create-secret).